 - Personal effects – artwork, jewelry, collectibles, antiques

 It’s important to work closely with your estate planning attorney to make certain that all of your assets are distributed according to your wishes – and done so with the least amount of cost and time delay.
-Contact us today at 646.736.7539 or via the submission box below for more information about wills, trusts, and other financial planning issues and let us help you decide what’s best for your situation!
+Contact us today for more information about wills, trusts, and other financial planning issues, and let us help you decide what’s best for your situation!